Educational Articles

 • There are lots of ways to find adoptable pets, and large or small, local or national, online resources and shelters have the same goal: match available pets with the most suitable homes.
 Social media has helped find homes for countless dogs and cats.
 Well-developed websites that are updated frequently and actively used by rescue groups and humane societies make shopping for a pet online a fruitful experience.
 Shelters are another great option if you want to see many pets at one time.

-• Spaying is the common term used to describe the surgical procedure known as an ovariohysterectomy.
-In this procedure, the ovaries and uterus are removed completely in order to sterilize a female cat.
-Spaying is recommended to reduce the risk of mammary cancer and to prevent ovarian and uterine cancer, as well as pyometra and unwanted pregnancy.
-No adverse effects occur following spaying; however it is important to remember that metabolism does decrease after the procedure, so diet will need to be adjusted accordingly to prevent inappropriate weight gain.
+• Spaying is the common term for the surgical procedure known as an ovariohysterectomy.
+In this procedure, the ovaries and uterus are removed to sterilize a female cat.
+This operation requires a general anesthetic and complications are rare.
+Spaying is recommended to prevent ovarian and uterine cancer, prevent unwanted pregnancy, and reduce the risk of mammary cancer and pyometra.

 • Strokes are rare in cats.
 Some causes include a blood clot such as a thrombus or embolus that lodges in a cerebral blood vessel, cerebral bleeding from trauma, or a blood clotting disorder; however, the cause is often unknown.
 Signs of a stroke are variable depending on the regions of the brain affected and the degree and duration of blood and oxygen deprivation.
 Magnetic resonance imaging is the ideal diagnostic test for diagnosing a stroke.
 Treatment is complex and there is no guarantee of complete success.
 Your veterinarian will help you assess progress and plan remedial action.